On the Curvature of Regge Metrics: Derivation of the Distributional Riemann Curvature

-So, in~\eqref{distcurvendofinal}, ``$i_{\mathring{p}}^*\hat{\phi}^T$" could be thought of as a shorthand for ${\chi_{s,p}^T}^*\hat{\phi}^T$, where $s$ may be any convenient number in $[0,1]$.
-Concretely, this means $x \in \mathring{p}$ can be approached along a ray of any convenient angle, and the result will be the same.
+So, in~\eqref{distcurvendofinal}, ``$i_{\mathring{p}}^*\hat{\phi}|_T$" could be thought of as a shorthand for ${\chi_{s,p}^T}^*\hat{\phi}^T$, where $s$ may be any convenient number in $[0,1]$.
+Concretely, this means each $x \in \mathring{p}$ can be approached along a ray of any convenient angle, and the result will be the same.
 Additionally, due to equation (\ref{angledefectpart2}), this term does not depend on the choice of $T$ of which $p$ is a face.

-The right side of equation \eqref{distcurvendofinal} does not depend on $f$ at all, so as long as $\hat{\phi} \in \mathcal{A}(f)$ for some compatible frame $f$, this definition can be used to compute the distributional curvature.
-The caveats on the integrals are the same as for \eqref{distcurvfinal}: the integrals over $\mathring{e}$ do not depend on the choice of $T$, but care must be chosen so that the integral is evaluated with the orientation induced on $e$ by the orientation of $T$.
+The right side of equation \eqref{distcurvendofinal} does not depend on $f$ at all, so as long as $\hat{\phi} \in \mathcal{A}(f,\mathcal{T},M)$ for some compatible frame $f$, this definition can be used to compute the distributional curvature.
+The caveats on the integrals are the same as for \eqref{distcurvfinal}: the integrals over $\mathring{e}$ do not depend on the choice of $T$, but care must be chosen so that the integral is evaluated with the orientation induced on $e$ by the orientation of $T$, and the integrals over $\mathring{p}$ must be evaluated using the orientation induced from the face $e$ such that $E_{p,e}^T$ has an inward-pointing normal vector as its last entry.

 This expression has some close similarities with the \emph{densitized distributional curvature} investigated in \cite{gopalakrishnan2023analysis}.
 In fact, the two expressions are equivalent, with the main difference being the choice of how to represent the second fundamental form and which indices are raised/lowered.
-See proposition (\ref{densitizeddistcurvequiv}) in the appendix for a proof.
+See Appendix \ref{equivalenceappendix} for a proof.
 As explained in~\cite{gopalakrishnan2023analysis}, various traces of this distribution can be taken to obtain the Ricci curvature, Einstein tensor, and the scalar curvature.